Department of Economics

 ECO 6583.
 Special Topics in Econometrics/Forecasting.
 (3-0) 3 Credit Hours.

-This course discusses advanced econometric and forecasting techniques.
-Possible topics include, but not limited to, multiple time series analysis, forecast combinations, and big data economic forecasts with emphasis on real-world applications.
+Prerequisite: ECO 6103 or consent of instructor.
+This course explores advanced econometric or forecasting techniques.
+Possible topics include, but are not limited to, structural econometric modeling, panel data analysis, multiple time series analysis, forecast combinations, and big data economic forecasts with emphasis on practical applications.
 May be repeated for credit, but not more than 6 semester credit hours will apply to a Master’s degree.
 Differential Tuition: $387.

 ECO 6943.
 Economics Internship.
 (0-0) 3 Credit Hours.